July 9, 2012

 I never thought I would ever see a performer anything like Jim Morrison or Freddie Mercury in person, but this past weekend I did.
 Chris Martin has a rare talent as a front man.
 At no point was I standing anywhere near him in the audience, but I always felt like he was right next to me.
 He raced around the stage like a man possessed and involved the audience in Coldplay’s songs at every turn.
 I walked out of the concert thinking that Chris Martin must be a damn delightful man in person.
 There were two points where he expertly ingratiated the audience.
 The first was when he said;

 The second was after a technical malfunction.
-He quickly saved the day and did a great rendition of ‘Trouble’ which can be seen below despite his desire for it to not appear online.
+He quickly saved the day and did a great rendition of ‘Trouble’ which used to be viewable online before the you tube video was taken down.
+This was ironic since he asked for the song not to be uploaded to the web.

 The extravaganza didn’t end there through!
 Beach balls fell from the sky and confetti exploded from the stage.
 All the while, I was most impressed with how much better Coldplay sounded in concert.
 I have often dealt with people calling Coldplay soft, but after seeing “In My Place” live, I am prepared to debate that accusation to the bitter end!
 Songs I found only mildly entertaining on Mylo Xyloto were given new depth and life live, such as “Major Minus” (Check out my full review of Mylo Xyloto here).
 The band did a great mix of older and newer material to give the audience a concert that truly fulfilled them.
 “Lovers in Japan” was another major highlight of the concert because it’s a great gem that doesn’t get enough recognition from Viva La Vida.
 Of course, Coldplay did an awesome encore too…IN THE AUDIENCE!
 The highlight of the entire encore was when the band returned to the stage for an emotional and beautiful performance of “Fix You”.
 My only complaint would be that the concert felt short at around an hour and half, but this didn’t leave me feeling unfulfilled, just desiring more.